What Is the M4V Format?

 For most users, the differences between M4V and MP4 are negligible.
 It doesn’t matter which format you use if you don’t need to protect your video content or add subtitles.
 M4V files are slightly less accessible because the format is less widespread, but they benefit from strong copy protection.
 Adding subtitles and other supporting data to M4V videos is also easy.

 MP4 may be a good choice to maximize your video’s accessibility.
 These files are easy to share, download, and edit.
 Given the popularity of MP4, users are unlikely to have to install additional software to view it.
+Additionally, MP4 files are one of the more common video file formats used for downloading and streaming videos from the internet, making them a versatile choice for various video functions.

-Related content: Read our guide to converting video formats (coming soon)
+Related content: Read our guide to converting video formats

 How Do You Convert M4V to MP4 Or WebM Format With Cloudinary?